Persisting Through COVID-19

 COVID-19 changed everything.
 Benjamin E. Mays High School Program Director Stephanie Jones had been working with her seniors to finalize FAFSA and solidify their postsecondary choices when the school closed indefinitely.
 Rather than succumb to the new challenges of not directly connecting with Fellows, Stephanie doubled her efforts to adopt new technologies, stay in touch, and keep her Fellows on track.

-Stephanie Jones returned to her alma mater Benjamin E. Mays High School to teach and is currently in her second year as a OneGoal Program Director leading a Year Two cohort of seniors wrapping up their school year and preparing for their postsecondary programs in the fall.
+Stephanie Jones returned to her alma mater Benjamin E. Mays High School in the Metro Atlanta area to teach and is currently in her second year as a OneGoal Program Director leading a Year Two cohort of seniors wrapping up their school year and preparing for their postsecondary programs in the fall.

 Throughout the year, Stephanie helped Fellows navigate this important year of schoolwork so that each student would matriculate with plans to attend the postsecondary institution best suited for their unique needs.
 Throughout the year Fellows became increasingly excited about what the future held.
 Then COVID-19 hit.
 When asked how the pandemic impacted her class instruction, Stephanie shares, “This threw a monkey wrench in things, especially based on where we were in the OneGoal curriculum.
 We were finishing up the FAFSA process and securing final schools.
 Many students had narrowed down their list to at least two or three schools.”